-The Office of the University Architect (OUA) is inviting UAlberta students, faculty, staff and other key stakeholders to provide their input on how to improve the experience of people walking and cycling along 89 Avenue from 110 Street to 116 Street, Students’ Boulevard, on North Campus.
+The Office of the University Architect (OUA) engaged with UAlberta students, faculty, staff and other key stakeholders to learn and hear about the experience of people walking and cycling along 89 Avenue from 110 Street to 116 Street, Students’ Boulevard, on North Campus.

 About the Project

-This consultation project (formally named 89 Avenue Students’ Boulevard Multi-Modal Transportation, Concept Design and Implementation Strategy) will give important feedback to OUA’s consulting team, helping them create an integrated design that supports multiple modes of transportation.
-The proposed design will also align with the North Campus Open Space Plan, North Campus Cycle Routes Conceptual Planning Study, and campus operations and maintenance procedures.
+This consultation project (named 89 Avenue Students’ Boulevard Multi-Modal Transportation, Concept Plan and Implementation Strategy) will give important feedback to OUA’s consulting team, helping them create an integrated design that supports multiple modes of transportation.
+The proposed plan focuses on safety and will also align with the North Campus Open Space Plan, North Campus Cycle Routes Conceptual Planning Study, and campus operations and maintenance procedures.

 About Students’ Boulevard